OpenAEV-Platform/injectors/aws/README.md

 ### Common Issues

-1. **Injector not appearing in OpenBAS**
+1. **Injector not appearing in OpenAEV**
-   - Verify network connectivity to OpenBAS
+   - Verify network connectivity to OpenAEV
    - Check authentication token is valid
    - Review logs for connection errors